msillano/tuyaDAEMON/tuyaDAEMON/README.md

 ### configuration

-In addition to usual configuration requirements for the `mySQL`, 'MQTT' and your `tuya-smart-device` nodes:
+In addition to usual configuration requirements for the `mySQL`, ´MQTT´ and your `tuya-smart-device` nodes:

 1) Since 2.2.0, all configuration data are in a ´Global MODULE config´ node, with a friendly user interface (one in every module) to make simple the configuration task.
 Only some special node-red configuration nodes requires the user direct setup: mySQL, MQTT, tuya-smart-device (new devices).